16 Different Types of Hybrid Chicken Breeds

 The Rhode Rock is of dual-purpose types of hybrid chicken breeds used for eggs and meat.

-It’s a popular breed because it’s cold, hardy, and has a calm temperament.
+It’s a popular breed because it’s cold, hardy, and calm.
 Rhode Rocks are also known for being good foragers.

 This chicken was developed in the United States in the early 1900s by crossing the Rhode Island Red with the White Rock.